 Make Literary Magic Logo: Purple book with turquoise quill pen and golden flying figure emerging from the ink.

 Hi!
-I’m Kim—I help writers of the marvelous, fantastical, and strange harness
+I’m Kim—I help writers of the marvelous, fantastical, and strange harness their literary magic and create their best work.

 Finding the right editor is so important.